 The above points are the reasons why it is necessary to schedule an appointment with the dentist every 6 months to maintain oral health and prevent issues with your teeth and gums.

-B] Importance of Children Visiting the Dentist Regularly
+B] Importance of Regular Dental Visits for Children

 - When should your child first visit the dentist?